python-amazon-mws/python-amazon-mws/docs/source/reference/MWSResponse.rst

 As ``MWSResponse`` wraps a ``requests.Response`` object, all data and methods of that underlying object can be accessed from the ``MWSResponse`` instance using one of the following:

-- The :py:attr:`MWSResponse.original <mws.response.MWSResponse.original>` attribute:
+- The :py:attr:`MWSResponse.original <mws.MWSResponse.original>` attribute:

   .. code-block:: python